AshokTak/AshokTak/README.md

 -->

  🔭 I’m a Data and Machine Learning Engineer with focus on MLOps and Production level ML.
- 🎓 I graduated with Masters of Applied Science in Electrical and Computer Engineering from University of Toronto in 2021.
+ 🎓 I graduated with Masters of Applied Science in Electrical and Computer Engineering from University of Toronto.
  🌱 I’m currently learning to build a full-stack Gen AI products.

 - 👯 I'm actively interested to collaborate on Machine Learning Projects and online hackathons.